btoll/benjamintoll.com/content/post/debugging_with_gdb.md

 	gcc -masm=intel -S stack_example.c -o stack_example.s

 Incidentally, do yourself a favor and pick up a copy of one of my all-time favorite books that discusses this topic and others at length, [Hacking: the Art of Exploitation].
 And don't buy it from Amazon, if you're reading this you can afford to pay the difference.

-[Fuck](https://www.truthdig.com/articles/inside-amazons-abusive-labor-practices/) [Jeff](https://www.theguardian.com/technology/2018/jan/31/amazon-warehouse-wristband-tracking) [Bezos](https://www.commondreams.org/news/2018/05/22/amazon-workers-food-stamps-jeff-bezos-rakes-275-million-day-sanders-says-what-rigged).
+[Fuck] [Jeff] [Bezos].

 [GDB]: https://www.gnu.org/software/gdb/
 [red zone]: https://en.wikipedia.org/wiki/Red_zone_(computing)